typhon-project/typhonql/.github/ISSUE_TEMPLATE/bug_report.md

 If the bug happens inside the QL IDE:

 - Version of eclipse
-- Installed version of QL
+- Installed version of QL (about eclipse -> installation details -> plugins, search for ql)
 - java version eclipse is running
 - output in "Impulse Console"
 - relevant entry in the "Error Log"  ("View->Error Log")